xeolabs/xeolabs.github.com/_posts/2013-11-3-scenejs-transparency.md

 * The box would be invisible if ```alpha``` was 0.0, and opaque if ```alpha``` was 1.0.

 SceneJS automatically ensures that all transparent objects are rendered **after** opaque objects.
-If the opaque teapot was rendered after the transparent box, then the teapot would not be visible because its fragments would have been rejected by the
-WebGL [depth test](http://en.wikipedia.org/wiki/Z-buffering) because the pixels for the box would already be in the depth buffer, with closer depth values.
+If the transparent box was rendered before the teapot, then the teapot would not be visible because its fragments would have been rejected by the WebGL [depth test](http://en.wikipedia.org/wiki/Z-buffering) because the pixels for the box would already be in the depth buffer, with closer depth values.
 Graphics geeks will note that there may be a problem with depth buffer rejection if we have multiple transparent objects.
 I'll address that in the following section on Transparency Sorting.<br>